arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 ### An example

-For example, imagine you had collected measurements of blood pressure and cognitive performance from a sample of patients (these are made up data).
+Imagine you had collected measurements of blood pressure and cognitive performance from a sample of patients (these are made up data).
 Let's pretend that the true relationship between these variables in real life is perfectly quadratic (U-shaped), where medium blood pressure is associated with the best cognitive performance and blood pressure that is either too low or too high is associated with lower cognitive performance.

 One way to model the relationship between these variables would be a plain linear relationship, as depicted in the scatterplot below.